 Before the hurricane even hits and the rain starts, there’s most likely going to be lots of strong winds in the area.
-Strong wind is dangerous for truck drivers because it can pull and sometimes even flip a tractor trailer.
+Strong wind is dangerous for truck drivers because it can pull and sometimes even flip a tractor-trailer.
 Trucks pulling dry vans or reefers are most at risk when it comes to high winds.
-Also, keep in mind that a strong wind gusts can damage a trailer even if it’s parked.
+Also, keep in mind that strong wind gusts can damage a trailer even if it’s parked.

 2. Pay attention to weather warnings

 Pay attention to weather warnings.
 If there is a state of emergency in a certain area, you may want to consider taking a different route or delaying shipment to that area.
-Also stay up to date on road conditions during hurricane season.
-The U.S. Department of Transportation keeps track of road conditions and closings, so check it out to make sure you’re heading toward safe ground.
+Also, stay up to date on road conditions during hurricane season.
+The U.S. Department of Transportation keeps track of road conditions and closings, so check it out to make sure you’re heading toward the safe ground.